Sriracha Chicken Kabobs can easily be made in the oven or on a grill. They’re perfect for a weeknight dinner or entertaining friends.

 - Mix one tablespoon of starch with an equal amount of water.
 Stir to produce a slurry.
 Pour slurry into the boiling marinade and stir.
 It should immediately thicken.
 Once it thickens remove from heat.

 - Take a pastry brush or spatula and brush thickened marinade sauce on to both sides of the skewered chicken.

-- Evenly place chicken skewers on racks and put baking sheet into the oven.
+- Evenly place chicken skewers on racks and put the baking sheet into the oven.

 - Bake for 15 to 20 minutes or until cooked through.